Azure-Samples/azure-intelligent-edge-patterns/storage-iSCSI/README.md

-# AzureStack Modular Site-2-Site VPN
+# AzureStack Connect iSCSI Storage

 ***This template is intended for use in an Azure Stack environment.***